Programmable Media

 • Uploading assets with incoming transformations.

 To run the code snippets in the Jupyter notebook, you'll need to enter your credentials as part of configuration.
-Find your credentials in the Dashboard page of your Cloudinary Console.
+Find your credentials on the API Keys page of the Cloudinary Console Settings.

 Sample projects

-For additional useful code samples and learn how to integrate Cloudinary with your Python applications, take a look at our Sample Projects.
+For additional useful code samples and learn how to integrate Cloudinary with your Python applications, take a look at our sample projects on GitHub and our Python sample projects docs.

 • Basic python sample: Uploading local and remote images to Cloudinary and generating various transformation URLs.